d4rekanguok/netlify-cms-widgets/readme.md

 npm package | description | docs
 ---|---|---
-@ncwidgets/id | Generate an unique ID for new entries in a folder collection |
+@ncwidgets/id | Generate a unique ID for new entries in a folder collection |
 @ncwidgets/file-relation | Dropdown select widget for a field inside a file collection (the default relation widget only works for folder collections) | [docs](packages/widget-file-relation/readme.md)
 @ncwidgets/reorder | Drag & drop to order entries in a folder collection | [docs](packages/widget-reorder/readme.md)
 @ncwidgets/netlify-cms | Custom netlify-cms build with file-relation & id built in | see [here](#drop-in)